|Birthdate:||May 30, 1979|

 Under the tutelage of crew chief Gil Martin, Bowyer continued impressing in 2006 and finished the season 17th in the Cup standings.
 In the Xfinity Series, he finished the year in third place.

-2007 was Bowyer’s best Cup season to date, as the Kansas native finished third in the championship standings (346 points behind winner Jimmie Johnson).
+The 2007 season was Bowyer’s best Cup season to date, as the Kansas native finished third in the championship standings (346 points behind winner Jimmie Johnson).
 During the season, Bowyer earned his first career Cup victory, winning the first race of the Chase in New Hampshire in dominating fashion.
 Bowyer led 222 laps from the pole position to win the race.
 The season also saw him net five top-fives and 17 top-10s.
 Bowyer also captured his first career pole position for the spring Darlington event.

 Bowyer finished 12th in the point standings in the Xfinity Series, racing 22 of the 35 races that year.